 "Through precept and example, students learn that good character comes from kindness, from an open heart and mind, and from embodying what has become a touchstone of ethical behavior in the School: choosing the hard right over the easy wrong."
-We believe that learning extends beyond the classroom, to the chapel, the athletic field, the stage, and the refectory.
 Essential to this belief is the community of faculty and staff, alumni and parents that challenges and supports our boys to lead lives of honor and commitment.
 Through precept and example, they learn that good character comes from kindness, from an open heart and mind, and from embodying what has become a touchstone of ethical behavior in the School: choosing the hard right over the easy wrong.
 We rejoice as graduating seniors, so nurtured by our School, charge forth from the Cathedral at Commencement, eager and equipped for worthy and sustaining lives of achievement, leadership, and service.